 - Chicken - Boneless or bone-in chicken works in this recipe.
 Feel free to use thighs, breasts, drumsticks, or wings.
 This recipe will marinate about 2 to 3 pounds of chicken.
 Keep in mind that the cooking time will vary based on the size and shape of your chicken.

-- Citrus juices - I recommend fresh squeezed orange and lime juices for best flavor.
+- Citrus juices - Fresh squeezed orange and lime juices add the best flavor.
 Orange juice can be substituted with pineapple juice if desired.

 - Oil - Any neutral cooking oil works here.
-I recommend an oil with a high smoke point, like avocado oil or canola oil, since your chicken will be finished on the grill over medium-high heat.
+Use an oil with a high smoke point, like avocado oil or canola oil, since your chicken will be finished on the grill over medium-high heat.

-- Spices - Salt, pepper, cumin, oregano, and chili powder add flavor to your marinade.
-I do not recommend omitting any of these ingredients.
+- Flavor - Onion, garlic, fresh cilantro, salt, pepper, cumin, oregano, and chili powder add flavor to the marinade.

 Taco toppings

-- Tortillas - Feel free to use your favorite type of tortillas, like corn tortillas or flour tortillas.
-Or, add your grilled chicken and favorite taco toppings to a rice bowl or salad.
+- Tortillas - FUse your favorite type of tortillas, like corn tortillas or flour tortillas.
+Grilled chicken and taco toppings can also be added to a bowl or salad.

 Recommended